UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team39-XAI-Face.md

 1.  **Transformation:** The input spatial image is transformed into the frequency domain using the Discrete Fourier Transform (DFT).
 2.  **Masking:** Specific radial frequency bands are masked (removing information present in those bands).
 This masked frequency image is then re-transformed back into the spatial domain in a lossless process.
 3.  **Scoring:** The resulting frequency-masked image, along with the unaltered image, is passed through the FR model to create face embeddings and calculate new cosine similarity scores $$S_{masked}$$.
-4.  **Influence Score:** The importance of the masked frequency band is assessed by taking the difference between the unaltered baseline similarity score $$S_{unaltered}$$and the masked score$$S_{masked}$$.
+4.  **Influence Score:** The importance of the masked frequency band is assessed by taking the difference between the unaltered baseline similarity score $$S_{unaltered}$$ and the masked score $$S_{masked}$$.
 This difference is interpreted as the direct influence of that frequency component on the verification decision.
 5.  **FHP Generation:** The normalized influences are visualized as Frequency Heat Plots (FHPs).
 These can be **Absolute FHPs**, which display the magnitude of the performance drop caused by masking a frequency band, or **Directed FHPs**, showing whether the masking operation worsened the similarity score (positive influence) or improved the score (negative influence).

 The detection of negative influence is highly valuable, as it diagnoses scenarios where the model was relying on identity-irrelevant artifacts or noise, which, when removed, stabilizes the decision and increases similarity.